Increasing Women's Economic Opportunities

-The Department of State, and the Asia-Pacific Economic Cooperation present the new study: Access to Trade and Growth of Women's SMEs in APEC Developing Economies.
+The Department of State, and the Asia-Pacific Economic Cooperation present the study: Access to Trade and Growth of Women's SMEs in APEC Developing Economies.

 Barriers to Women's Economic Participation